Identification and optimization of accurate spin models for Fermi-Hubbard ladders using matrix product states: Abstract

 \section{Abstract}

 Open-shell nanographenes offer a controlled setting to study correlated magnetism emerging from $\pi$-electron systems.
-We analyze oligo(indenoindene) molecules, non-bipartite carbon ladders whose tight-binding spectra feature a gapped, weakly dispersing manifold of quasi-zero modes, and show that their low-energy properties can be effectively mapped onto an interacting set of spin-1/2 degrees of freedom.
-Using Density Matrix Renormalization Group simulations of the full Fermi-Hubbard model, we obtain their excitation spectra, entanglement profiles, and spin–spin correlations.
-We then construct optimized delocalized fermionic modes that act as emergent spins and show that their interactions are well described by a frustrated $J_1$--$J_2$ Heisenberg chain.
+Here, we study non-bipartite Fermi-Hubbard ladders describing oligo(indenoindene) molecules.
+These feature a gapped, weakly dispersing manifold of quasi-zero modes in their single-particle spectra, and we show that their low-energy properties can be effectively mapped onto an interacting set of spin-1/2 degrees of freedom.
+Using density matrix renormalization group (DMRG) simulations of the full Fermi-Hubbard model, we obtain their excitation spectra, entanglement profiles, and spin–spin correlations.
+We then construct optimized delocalized fermionic modes that act as emergent spins and demonstrate that their interactions are well described by a frustrated $J_1$--$J_2$ Heisenberg chain.
 This effective description clarifies how spin degrees of freedom arise and interact in non-bipartite nanographene ladders, providing a compact and accurate representation of their correlated behavior.